 La Croisette

-Conclusion: La Croisette is where to stay in Cannes for couples, for beaches and iconic hotels (many of which come with a private beach club).
+La Croisette is the best place to stay in Cannes for couples, for beaches and iconic hotels (many of which come with a private beach club).

 Where to stay on La Croisette